coeffic-raphael/financial-records-import/README.md

 cheap tier lost nothing on the hardest supplied document, not enough to prove it never would on an unseen one. §5 states the measurement and its size.

-**Two required fields will always be empty on a statement**, per §6.
-Every statement row therefore needs human input before it can be approved.
-That is the assignment's own rule working, not a defect — and bulk correction exists so the cost is one entry rather than eight.
+**`counterparty_name` is always empty on a statement**, per §6: a row reads "Custody charges", never who was paid.
+Every statement row therefore needs human input before it can be approved — the assignment's own rule working, not a defect — and bulk correction exists so the cost is one entry rather than eight.
+On the two rows that settle an external document, `gross_amount` needs an entry too.

 **Adding accounts to a database that predates them is refused.** Batches used to belong to a workspace with no user, and a workspace with no account cannot be